opnfv/barometer/docs/release/userguide/installguide.docker.rst

 For overview of running VES application with Kafka please see the :ref:`VES Application User Guide <barometer-ves-userguide>`

 For an alternative installation method using ansible, please see the :ref:`Barometer One Click Install Guide <barometer-oneclick-userguide>`.

+For post-installation verification and troubleshooting, please see the :ref:`Barometer post installation guide <barometer-postinstall>`.

 Barometer Docker Images Description
 -----------------------------------